Andelif/LearnUp/README.md

 ## Project Overview

-**TutorConnect** is a platform where guardians can search for suitable tutors for their children, and tutors can find tuition opportunities that match their preferences.
+**LearnUp** is a platform where guardians can search for suitable tutors for their children, and tutors can find tuition opportunities that match their preferences.
 With intuitive features and a clean interface, our platform streamlines the process of connecting tutors and guardians, ensuring a better learning experience for students.

 ## Title